snblaise/Deployment-Of-A-Reusable-Saas-Multi-tenant-AWS-Infrastructure-Using-Terraform-Modules/README.md

 ```

-Add Terraform files to the local git repository, commit and push them to AWS CodeCommit:
+Add Terraform files to the local git repository, commit, and push them to AWS CodeCommit:

 ```
 git status